JagrutiNaikare/DataSeatAPIJunit/README.md

 **Test Automation Practice API**

 **This Framework is built with :**
-Java 11
+Java 11,
-Junit 5
+Junit 5,
-Maven
+Maven,
-Allure Report
+Allure Report,
 Eclipse

 **Clone this repo :**